Clive Anderson: Comedy and newspaper writing

 Anderson is a comedy sketch writer who has written for Frankie Howerd, Not the Nine O'Clock News, and Griff Rhys Jones and Mel Smith.
 One of his early comedy writing projects was Black Cinderella Two Goes East with Rory McGrath for BBC Radio 4 in 1978.
 As well as writing comedy, Anderson is also a frequent contributor to newspapers and was a regular columnist for The Sunday Correspondent.

 Personal life

-Anderson lives in Highbury, North London, with his consultant wife, Jane Anderson, a physician who has spent her career in managing HIV/AIDS.
+Anderson lives in Highbury, north London, with his consultant wife, Jane Anderson, a physician who has spent her career in managing HIV/AIDS.
+The couple have three children.

 He supports Arsenal, and Rangers football teams.
 He is President of the Woodland Trust and became Vice Patron of the Solicitors' Benevolent Association, a registered charity.

 Awards

 The show Whose Line is it Anyway? won a BAFTA award in 1990.
 Later, Anderson won both the "Top Entertainment Presenter" and "Top Radio Comedy Personality" at the British Comedy Awards in 1991.
+In 2023 he was made an Honorary Fellow of Selwyn College, Cambridge.